rabbitmq/rabbitmq-stream-dotnet-client/Examples/SwarmSuperStream/readme.md

-# Super Streams
+# Docker Swarm Super Streams Example

+## Showing:

+- RabbitMQ
+- SuperStreams
+- SingleActiveConsumer
+- dotnet rabbitmq streaming client library

+## Summary
-This demo shows multiple consumers running, with a producer sending messages for a number of different "customers".
+This example code shows multiple consumers running, with a producer sending messages for a number of different "customers".

 The messages for each customer will be processed in order on the same host.
 If a host goes down, or the number of consumers is increased, the host processing the messages for a consumer will change.